IvanLovric2111/Traveler/README.md

 ## Contributors

-Ivan Lovrić, David Damjanović
+* David Damjanović

-## Acknowledgements
+* Ivan Lovrić

+---
-Traveler was developed at the University of Split, Faculty of Electrical Engineering, Mechanical Engineering and Naval Architecture as class project in "Advanced Web Technologies" and "Human-Computer Interaction (HCI)" courses.
+*This project was developed as a seminar paper at the Faculty of Electrical Engineering, Mechanical Engineering and Naval Architecture (FESB), University of Split.*